 Competitive Advantage

-High perceived quality can offer businesses a competitive advantage.
+High-perceived quality can offer businesses a competitive advantage.
 It can be a key differentiator that sets a company apart from its competitors, particularly in industries where product offerings are similar.

 Given these reasons, businesses often strive to improve the perceived quality of their products or services as a strategic move to enhance their market performance and customer relationships.

-The Mystery Behind the Magic
+The Mystery Behind the Magic of Perceived Quality in a Product

 Anyone who’s anyone who was in the marketing industry knows that a force akin to perceived quality is nothing to scoff at, even for a second.
+The image of the product is often a massive influence on overall ROI for most of the major brands out there.

 It’s subjective